csc7/PP3_CI_QCSDA/README.md

     - COLUMN 8: Real Z-coordinate/elevation (where the point is actually acquired).

 - #### **QCSDA**
-    - This file is a summary of all days, containing the sheet "Statistics" with the date and daily production (number of VPs per day, layout and pick-up).
+- This file is a summary of all days, containing the sheet "Statistics"with the date and daily production (number of VPs per day, layout andpick-up).
 A second sheet, "Chart" reads and plots this information.<br>
-    **This is the file where the list of points to be reacquired (for the next day) will be included, as new sheets.**
+**This is the file where the list of points to be reacquired (for thenext day) will be included, as new sheets.**

 ## [Back to Index](#index)